-- 10.1 All employees have the right of appeal against the decision of the disciplinary committee if they feel that these procedures were not followed. - 10.2 Appeals must be lodged in writing to the Headteacher (or CEO in disciplinary issues relating to the headteacher / the CEO for appeals linked to centrally employed staff and the Chair of Directors in the case of appeals regarding the CEO) within five working days of the decision being communicated to the employee (i.e. usually within five days of the date of the outcome letter).
+- 10.1 All employees have the right of appeal against the decision of the disciplinary committee if they feel that these procedures were not followed. - 10.2 Appeals must be lodged in writing to the Headteacher (or CEO in disciplinary issues relating to the headteacher / the CEO for appeals linked to centrally employed staff and the Chair of Directors in the case of appeals regarding the CEO) within 10 working days of the decision being communicated to the employee (i.e. usually within 10 days of the date of the outcome letter).
 On receiving the appeal an appeals committee will be formed, the chair will be the 'appeals officer'. - 10.3 If the employee is appealing against dismissal, the date on which dismissal takes effect will not be delayed pending the outcome of the appeal.
-However, if the appeal is successful the employee will be reinstated with no loss of continuity of pay. - 10.4 If the employee raises any new matters in his/her appeal, the appeal officer may need to carry out further investigation.
-If any new information comes to light the appeal officer will provide the employee with a summary including, where appropriate, copies of additional relevant documents and witness statements.
-The employee will have a reasonable opportunity to consider this information before the hearing. - 10.5 The Trust will give the employee written notice of the date, time and place of the appeal hearing. - 10.6 The appeal hearing may be a complete re-hearing of the matter or it may be a review of the fairness of the original decision in the light of the procedure that was followed and any new information that may have come to light.
+However, if the appeal is successful the employee will be reinstated with no loss of continuity of pay or employment. - 10.4 If the employee raises any new matters in his/her appeal, the appeal officer may need to carry out further investigation.
+If any new information comes to light the appeals officer will provide the employee with a summary including, where appropriate, copies of additional relevant documents and witness statements.
+The employee will have a reasonable opportunity to consider this information before the hearing. - 10.5 The Trust will give the employee written notice of the date, time and place of the appeal hearing 10 days before the hearing. - 10.6 The appeal hearing may be a complete re-hearing of the matter or it may be a review of the fairness of the original decision in the light of the procedure that was followed and any new information that may have come to light.
 This will be at the Trust discretion depending on the circumstances of the case.
 In any event the appeal will be dealt with as impartially as possible. - 10.7 The appeal hearing will be conducted impartially by three governors of the local academy board (or 3 different directors in cases involving the CEO / centrally employed staff) who have not been previously involved in the case.
-The employee may bring a companion to the appeal hearing.
+The employee may bring a workplace companion or union representative to the appeal hearing.
 Where three new governors are not available BDMAT may second governors from a different BDMAT school or BDMAT central staff on to the committee.
-For cases involving the discipline of a headteacher then one member of the committee must be a director of BDMAT, not involved in the original disciplinary committee. - 10.8 The chair of the appeal committee may adjourn the appeal hearing if the Trust need to carry out any further investigations in the light of any new points the employee has raised at the hearing.
-The employee will be given a reasonable opportunity to consider any new information obtained before a decision is given. - 10.9 The appeal committee may:
+For cases involving the discipline of a headteacher then one member of the committee must be a director of BDMAT, not involved in the original disciplinary committee.
+The recommended procedure for governors to follow is included in this policy.